-Even if you do not want to take up the offer of these vaccinations, we strongly recommend that you register with the Harley Street Medical Practice.
+We strongly recommend that you register with a local GP Practice.
 You are probably thinking that you won’t need to visit the GP during your time at Staffordshire University, but experience tells us that Students become ill from time-to-time and this may mean that you need to visit a GP.
+We would also strongly encourage you to register so that you are up to date with vaccinations (see section below).
 This can prove difficult if your GP surgery is miles away or even on another continent!

 You can find more information on our health matters page for international students.

 An application form (HC1) for help with NHS charges is available from the Student Advice Centres (in the Students' Union), from GP Practices, or can be accessed online to print out and complete.
 This is renewable every six months.

 Tip: Most people become liable to pay for prescriptions when they reach 19, so it is advisable to attend for any necessary dental, optical, and other NHS consultations before your 19th birthday.

 There are sexual health services in Stoke-on-Trent and Staffordshire that are provided by Open Clinic, and they are all free and confidential.
 Open Clinic have created a guide to sex and relationships that includes useful information about the different services and support available.

 In addition Staffordshire Sexual Health Charity which is based in Stoke on Trent and provides support, advice, education to everyone around sexuality, gender, HIV and sexual wellbeing within Staffordshire.